 Syrians – like people all across the world – want their freedom.
 They want to be free of dictatorship and free of the extremism it has spawned.

 The regime of Bashar al-Assad is responsible for crushing a peaceful uprising that has led to the deaths of over 200,000 people, the displacement of 10 million – half the country – and the emergence of some of the most radical, violent groups on the planet.
+Like Isis.

 The vast majority of Syrians want neither Assad nor Isis.
 They want an end to the violence and a democratic Syria.

 The Syria Campaign is mobilising people around the world to act in solidarity with Syrians in their struggle.
-Because what Syrians want is no different to what we want.

 This could be happening to any of us.
 No one is free until we’re all free.